wallarm/product-documentation/docs/2.18/partner-waf-node/overview.md

 **Partner** is an organization that installs a filtering node within its system infrastructure and distributes the system with a filtering node to its own clients.

-**Partnerfiltering node is a filtering node installed by the partner.
+**Partner filtering node** is a filtering node installed by the partner.

 ## Scheme of traffic processing by a partner node